Complaint Process

 The Code includes protection for people involved in a complaint.

-There are also opportunities to amend a complaint or add a respondent after it is filed.
+There are also opportunities to amend a complaint or add a respondent after it.